-Water would be provided to the project site via existing supply lines adjacent to the project site.
+Less than Significant Impact.
+Water would be provided to the Project site via existing supply lines adjacent to the Project site.
 The proposed project will be required to comply with the Hillside Landscape Guidelines as well as planting of drought tolerant and California-friendly landscape.
 In addition, the project will be required to comply with water conservation measures found in the building code.
-The new residence will be required to meet current water conservation measures that are more efficient than the existing residence.
 As a result, no significant impacts to the availability of water are anticipated.